In Florida, a prenuptial agreement is a contract (a written agreement) between two people who are planning to marry.

 Equally important, the agreement must be fully voluntarily.
 If a party is subjected to duress or coercion, or if a party does not fully understand the terms, it could render the agreement void.
 A court will consider a lack of independent counsel, the sophistication of parties in terms of their relative business and economic savvy, any time pressures or constraints imposed, and the parties’ knowledge of rights being waived (such as court-ordered remedies) when determining if an agreement was truly voluntary.

-If you are in need of legal assistance for your particular situation, the Hunter Law Group is here to help you.
+If you are in need of legal assistance for your particular situation, Hunter Law, P.A.is here to help you with all of your prenuptial agreement needs.
 Click below to contact us to schedule a legal consultation.